ramilitani/check-properties/README.md

 This is useful when you need to compare from a template file an updated or added properties checking wether the key value from template exist in other properties file.

-PS: comparing the keys from a lot of language properties files.
+PS: comparing the keys of several extensive language properties files.